alessio-cuzzocrea/tesi/experiments/MLP_baseline/README.md

 # MLP baseline

-Basically here we want to have a first glance to neural networks by using a very basic model, the list of packages is defined in `requirements.txt`.
+Basically here we want to have a first glance to neural networks by using a very basic model, the list of dependencies is defined in `requirements.txt`.
 The model is defined by the following function: